 - Walk on the Great Wall of China

 - See the Aurora Australis (sort of saw them in Tasmania, but not enough to say “done”!)

 - Watch sunrise at Mt Fuji

-- Watch a game while doing the Adelaide Oval Roof Climb
+- Do the Adelaide Oval Roof Climb

 - See the Blue Lake in Mount Gambier – when it’s actually blue!
-(Planned for end of Jan 2021)

 - Visit Coober Pedy

 - See the whales at Head of the Bight